Cluster Haptic Texture Dataset: Haptic Texture Dataset with Varied Velocity-Direction Sliding Contacts: Methods

 \subsection{Textures}

 Based on the texture materials from the LMT Haptic Database proposed in~\cite{Strese2014-ye}, we have collected 118 materials in 9 categories, as shown in Fig.~\ref{fig:textures}.
-The materials include 38 types of wood, 10 types of stone, 16 types of polymer, 10 types of metal, 5 types of glass, 3 types of composite, 5 types of ceramic, 15 types of biological leather, and 16 types of clothes.
-Each material was processed into a 100 mm $\times$ 100 mm square shape, except for samples that were difficult to process, such as stone.
-These materials were attached with adhesive to a thin magnetic sheet (Mag sheet, Nichie Co., Ltd.) to secure them to the metal bed of the 3D printer.
+The materials include 38 types of wood, 11 types of stone, 16 types of polymer, 9 types of metal, 5 types of glass, 3 types of composite, 5 types of ceramic, 15 types of biological leather, and 16 types of clothes.
+Each material was used as purchased, without any additional surface processing, and therefore exhibits a wide range of surface conditions, from smooth to rough textures.
+Detailed information about all materials is summarized in the Supplementary information and documentation files within the our dataset on figshare~\cite{Eguchi2025texture_figshare}.

+We attached these materials with adhesive to a thin magnetic sheet (Mag sheet, Nichie Co., Ltd.) to secure them to the metal bed of the 3-axis machine.